-Per AGLC r 1.5.1, quotations are considered ‘long’ when they span more than three full lines.
-When you wish to quote text that is longer than three full lines, you must:
+Per AGLC r 1.5.1, quotations are considered ‘long’ when they span more than four full lines.
+When you wish to quote text that is longer than four full lines, you must:

 - Not use quotation marks (unlike short quotes); and